tannakartikey/stripe_billing/README.md

 ### Stripe

 Before using the app Stripe has to be configured properly.
 Stripe provide `publishable_key` and `secret_key` using which our app authenticates with Stripe.
 These keys have to be set as environment variables in `config/application.yml`.
+The sample file `config/application.yml.sample` has been added for the reference.
+This config file (should not be and) is not being tracked with Git.
 The app uses `figaro` gem to set environment variables.

 Stripe sends various events as webhooks to our app.
 The `/stripe_events` path receives these webhooks from Stripe in our app.
 On Stripe, <https://dashboard.stripe.com/account/webhooks>, this setting should point to `http://<app_url>/stripe_events`.